-Test compound: Curacron (profenofos) is insecticide and belongs to organophosphate chemical family, curacron is most often administered to crops like cotton, vegetables, and other agricultural plants to manage pest infestations as aphids and mite, which contains 50% profenofos in an emulsifiable concentrate (EC) form.
-For present study 100ml of curacron Syngenta India Private Limited manufactures the product under the Amar Paradigm brand has taken due to its National curacron consumption went up sharply from 460 MT (2007) to 7,180 MT (2014) showed high demand.
-It is easily available in market suppliers and online agricultural platforms.
-However, users should be aware that curacron is intensely toxic to humans, aquatic life, and can have harmful effects on the surrounding environment.
-It is intensely toxic and fatal if air intake, consumption, or absorbed through the skin and eyes.
-Fires can generate irritating, corrosive, and toxic gases; runoff from fire control or dilution water may be corrosive and toxic, posing risks for environmental contamination (ERG, 2024). its crucial role, substances that disrupt the action of acetylcholinesterase are powerful neurotoxins, leading to excessive salivation and eye watering at low doses, subsequently resulting in muscle spasms and potentially death.

 EXPERIMENTAL DESIGN- The experiment was conducted following (IAEC -2004/GO/REBi/S/18/CCSEA) in two phase-

 Experiment 1 – Determination of LC50 of curacron (Finney et al.,1971) in freshwater fish Cirrhinus mrigala.
 Four aquariums (I-IV) were set up, each containing 25 liters of tap water.
-Twenty- four Cirrhinus mrigala were randomly assigned to the aquariums (six fish per tank).
+Twenty- four Cirrhinus mrigala were randomly assigned to the aquaria (six fish per tank).
 An electronic device weighing balance (Shimadzu) was used to measure accuracy of curacron dosages.
 Feeding was suspended 24 hours before exposure to the toxicant to ensure accurate assessment of physiological responses.
 Mortality and survival percentages of fish were recorded at 24, 48, 72, 96 hours in response to different concentrations of the toxicant.
 To maintain water quality and prevent infection, decreased fish were promptly removed from the aquariums with a fish net.
 Death was confirmed when operculum movement ceased.

 Experiment 2 – To evaluated sublethal effect of curacron changes in composition and level of PUFA (Omega-3 and Omega-6 fatty acid) and to evaluating the histology changes in liver of freshwater fish Cirrhinus mrigala.
 Acute study of 28 days with 7,14, 21 and 28 days interval, 30 acclimatized Cirrhinus mrigala fish was randomly selected from stock.
 Five aquariums were set up and labeled (I) as control other and (II, III, IV, and V) respectively treated.
 Each aquarium housed six randomly selected fish Cirrhinus mrigala.
 The control group(I) remained in natural water conditions, test groups (II,III,IV &V) were exposed to a sub lethal concentration (1/10th of LC50) of curacron after calculating as per water limit i.e, per ml 25 L. The curacron sublethal dose was dissolved in beaker containing aquarium water stirred, and other respective test aquariums against control.
 To standardize the condition feeding was halted one day prior to the experiment.
-The weight measured using a Shimadzu ATX224 electronic weighing balance.
 Water levels were maintained at 25 liters to compensate for evaporation and ensure a constant concentration of the toxicant.
 Behavioral change also observed throughout the experiment.